anaskoukham49/PneumoScan-AI/README.md

 - `.env` and `pneumoscan.db` are not tracked — don't push real patient data
 - To test the RAG part, generate a fake report locally with `python scripts/generate_sample_report.py` (not tracked in git)

-Made by Anas — feel free to open an issue or reach out if you want to try it.
+Made by Anas Koukham — feel free to open an issue or reach out if you want to try it.